hreitmayer/github-slideshow/_posts/0000-01-02-hreitmayer.md

 layout: slide
 title: "Welcome to Githubteacher's slide!"
 ---
-This is my slide for testing.
+This is an almost perfect slide
 Use the left arrow to go back!